Investment Firm Prudential Regime (“IFPR”) Remuneration Disclosure

 There are two types of risk adjustment:

-Ex-ante risk adjustment
+1. Ex-ante risk adjustment

-The Group identifies its key current and future risks (which include an assessment of the Group’s position against following risk appetite categories – Insurance, Capital, Liquidity, Conduct, Legal & Regulatory, Financial Crime, Third-party, Change Management, Operational Resilience, Information Security, Information Technology, Processing and People), monitors and measures them, and uses this assessment to determine whether an adjustment to the annual bonus pool is required to account for year-on-year changes in risk taken (i.e., where the level of risk taken has materially increased for a certain level of performance achieved, a downwards adjustment would be applied).
-Ex-ante adjustments would be made collectively (at a Group-wide, Business Area or functional level) and based on forecasted risks.
+The Group identifies its key current and future risks (which include an assessment of the Group’s position against the following risk appetite categories – Insurance, Capital, Liquidity, Conduct, Legal & Regulatory, Financial Crime, Third-party, Change Management, Operational Resilience, Information Security, Information Technology, Processing and People), monitors and measures them, and uses this assessment to determine whether an adjustment to the STIP pool is required to account for year-on-year changes in risk taken (i.e. where the level of risk taken has materially increased for a certain level of performance achieved, a downwards adjustment would be applied).

-Ex-post risk adjustment
+2. Ex-post risk adjustment

-Ex-post adjustments may be collective (Group wide, Business Unit or function level) or individual adjustments.
-Risk events and issues are identified and monitored continuously by the Group’s Risk and Internal Audit Functions.
+Risk events and issues are identified and monitored continuously by the Group Risk & Compliance and Group Internal Audit functions.
 This information is collated and used to assess whether a collective or individual adjustment is appropriate based on the issues or events identified throughout the year.

 Guaranteed Variable Remuneration

-The Group Remuneration Policy includes provisions related to guaranteed variable remuneration.
-Recruitment awards are used, where appropriate, to aid the recruitment of talented individuals by ensuring that they suffer no financial loss as a result of commencing employment with the Group.
-They are designed to compensate for the loss of existing awards that will be forfeited on joining the Group and usually replicate the terms of the awards forgone by the employee but will be linked to Royal London Group performance.
-At the point a replacement buy-out award is put in place, the value of any award should be no more favourable in terms of value or conditions than the award being forfeited.
+They are designed to compensate for the loss of existing awards that will be forfeited on joining the Group and replicate the terms of the awards forgone by the colleague but will be linked to Group performance.
+At the point a buyout award is put in place, the value of any award should be no more favourable in terms of value or conditions than the award being forfeited.

 Severance Pay

-Employees who leave the Group will be entitled to any contractual payments in line with best practice and any contractual arrangements.
-Any payments made will meet the requirements of regulation and any appropriate legislation and must not reward failure or misconduct.
+Colleagues who leave the Group will be entitled to any contractual payments in line with best practice and any contractual arrangements.

 The following illustrative criteria may be considered for the purposes of determining the amount of a severance payment (but not limited to):